-(2) Subject to the provisions of Article 4, if the Magistrate is of opinion that the gravity of an offence is such that there should be imposed a penalty or penalties in excess of those which the Magistrate is empowered by paragraph (1) to impose, or that a confiscation order is likely to be made, it shall be the Magistrate's duty to commit the accused for trial before the Royal Court.
+- (2) Subject to the provisions of Article 4, if the Magistrate is of opinion that the gravity of an offence is such that there should be imposed a penalty or penalties in excess of those which the Magistrate is empowered by paragraph (1) to impose, or that a confiscation order is likely to be made, it shall be the Magistrate's duty to commit the accused for trial before the Royal Court. - (3) The States may, by Regulations, amend in paragraph (1) the sentencing powers of the Magistrate.